WrestleMania 33: Preliminary matches

 The actual pay-per-view opened with the hosts, The New Day (Big E, Kofi Kingston, and Xavier Woods), who were dressed as characters inspired by Final Fantasy XIV: Stormblood, a sponsor of the event.
 They made their entrance and hyped the live crowd for the event.

 In the first match, AJ Styles faced Shane McMahon.
 During the match, Styles attempted a springboard 450° splash on Shane, who countered into a triangle choke on Styles, who then countered into a one-armed "Styles Clash" on Shane for a near-fall.
 After the referee was knocked down, Styles attempted a "Coast-to-Coast" on Shane, who countered by attacking Styles with a trash can.
 Shane then performed a "Coast-to-Coast" into a trash can on Styles for a near-fall.
 Shane attempted a "Leap of Faith" through an announce table on Styles, who moved and Shane fell through the announce table.
 As Styles attempted a "Phenomenal Forearm", Shane countered into a float-over DDT on Styles.
 Shane attempted a shooting star press, but Styles avoided and performed a "Phenomenal Forearm" on Shane to win the match.

-Next, Chris Jericho defended the United States Championship against Kevin Owens.
+Next, Chris Jericho defended the WWE United States Championship against Kevin Owens.
 Owens attempted a pop-up powerbomb on Jericho, who countered and performed a "Lionsault" on Owens for a near-fall.
 Owens applied the "Walls of Jericho" on Jericho, who escaped.
 Owens performed a pop-up powerbomb on Jericho for a near-fall.
 As Owens attempted a second pop-up powerbomb on Jericho, Jericho countered into a "Codebreaker" on Owens, who touched the ring ropes with one finger to void the pinfall at a two count.
 In the end, Owens performed a powerbomb on Jericho onto the ring apron and pinned him to win his first United States Championship.

-After that, Bayley defended the Raw Women's Championship against Charlotte Flair, Nia Jax and Sasha Banks in a fatal four-way elimination match.
+After that, Bayley defended the WWE Raw Women's Championship against Charlotte Flair, Nia Jax and Sasha Banks in a fatal four-way elimination match.
 Bayley, Flair, and Banks performed a triple powerbomb on Jax and all three pinned Jax to eliminate her.
 Banks applied the "Bank Statement" on Flair, who escaped.
 Banks attempted a pinning combination on Flair, who kicked out and sent Banks into an exposed turnbuckle, after which, Flair pinned Banks to eliminate her.
 In the end, Flair collided with the exposed turnbuckle, allowing Bayley to perform a diving elbow drop on Flair to retain the title.